 I’ve been thinking a lot about terror.
 And torture.

-We must alert the international human rights community of what is happening here in the U.S….and the terror of being a pain patient when every kind of discrimination and denial of treatment have, inconceivably, become commonplace, whether for cancer or AIDs or the dozens of devastating pain-generating illnesses patients suffer.
+We must alert the international human rights community of what is happening here in the U.S….and the terror of being a pain patient when every kind of discrimination and denial of treatment have, inconceivably, become commonplace, regardless of whether for cancer or AIDs or the dozens of devastating pain-generating illnesses patients suffer.

-Pain patients have become the most marginalized subpopulation in the U.S.
+As the opioid epidemic rages, pain patients have become the most marginalized subpopulation in the U.S.

 While government entities must balance this need with steps to prevent diversion, they must do so in a way that does not unnecessarily impede access to essential medications.
 Further, even the International Narcotics Control Board has stated that such diversion is relatively rare.

-Dr. Forest Tennant, the foremost intractable pain specialist in the nation, always expressed incredulity that the World Health Organization had already developed internationally-recognized, basic standards of care for pain management – and that practitioners and Government routinely ignored the need to balance the relief of suffering patients with attempts to control drugs diversion; therefore denying fundamental human rights’ protections for people who suffer devastating pain.
+Dr. Forest Tennant, the foremost intractable pain specialist in the nation, always expressed incredulity that the World Health Organization had already developed internationally-recognized, basic standards of care for pain management – and that practitioners and Government routinely ignored the need to balance the relief of suffering patients with attempts to control drugs diversion; therefore denying fundamental human rights’ protections for people who suffer devastating illnesses.

 And he’s certainly not the only one…to be persecuted…or to suffer.
 Physicians, pharmacists, patients and activists across the US are mobilizing in a fight for their lives.